SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/2020-08-20-goth-darkWeb.md

 tags: [skit, fpmcmain-goth, act-0]
 description: "Bella, the Good"
 published: true
-lastmod: 2021-11-03 14:28
+lastmod: 2021-11-17 14:28
 ---
 [//]: # (  8/23/20  -added)
 [//]: # ( 10/15/21  -linkout removed)
 [//]: # ( 10/26/21  -italics and speech formatting updated)
 [//]: # ( 11/03/21  -title added)

-SETTING: 'Old Goth Estate', Neucrest<br/>
-'Goth Estate', Willow Creek<br/>
-YEAR: 2020, autumn

-<center>~</center>
+[//]: # ( 11/17/21  -updated for correction of place names as well as Alexander's age)

+*****
-<i>Cassandra Goth, 24, sits alone in a large house in Neucrest.
+<br><i>CASSANDRA GOTH, 24, sits alone in a large house in STEINWAY.
 She puts down a hairbrush and emits a heavy sigh.
 She pulls out from a desk drawer her cell phone, a large, dated device. </i>

 <i>She scrolls through a short list of contacts to find 'Alex', her younger brother.
 His contact photo shows a young boy with an uncertain smile.
-He is about ten years old. </i>
+He is about fifteen years old. </i>

 #### CASSANDRA